TassianaMilka/Course/Alura/Iniciante em Programação T7 - ONE/ChatGPT: otimizando a qualidade dos resultados/README.md

 # English

-# ChatGPT: Optimizing the quality of results
+# ChatGPT: optimizing the quality of results

 # Questions